thedyingofthelight/AlignmentBenchmarking/README.md

 - SRR26413053

-I first assessed the read qualities for each dataset, then created alignments for each with the various tools being tested.
+I first assessed the read qualities for each dataset with FastQC, then created alignments for each with the various tools being tested (BWA & Minimap2).
+I then used Samtools to assess the error rates (mismatches / bases mapped) and % aligned reads.